Quag Keep: Reception

-Quag Keep was one of Norton's less successful novels.
+Quag Keep was one of Norton's less successful novels, and adult audience reviews were generally dismissive.

 Joyce Scrivner, writing for Graustark, found that "the concepts are much too strong for the book.
 The story is of course a quest.
 But there is not enough time spent on the characters' interactions or the story of the travel."
 Scrivner thought that much more could have been done with the plot, saying, "There is not enough of a story here.
 The book is entirely too short for the story/plot/characters."
 She concluded, "Interesting, but minor, this book could be a good first draft for a novel three times as long."

 Chuck Schacht, writing for the School Library Journal, agreed that the book was not Norton's finest work, finding that the main characters "are insufficiently developed and in general too cold and competent to invite empathy."
 Scacht also found the ending of the book lacked a finale, saying, "Norton, with the deft touch of a master, puts them through their paces in exciting action scenes set in vividly evoked alien atmospheres — until she gets them to where they've been headed all along; but then she has a hard time explaining satisfactorily what it's all been about."

+In the April 1980 issue of Analog, Tom Easton found the quality matched Norton's previous output, writing, "She has never produced anything that could be called great, but she has consistently been entertaining and readable.
+Her latest, Quag Keep, is no exception, for all that its framework and premise are curious ...
+The story's opening may seem to require a taste for literary incest, but one soon gets past that and into the parallel reality, returning to the game-frame only toward the end, when she seems to set the reader up for a sequel."

-Due to its cast of young people, Quag Keep received attention from educators as a good book for teenage readers.
+Due to its cast of young people, Quag Keep also received attention from educators, who generally thought it was a good book for teenage readers: